 Plan your route so you spread the overall distance evenly over the days.
 In fact, it's always best to plan your route so the miles decrease in distance, for us we should have plotted 60 miles on day 1, 50 miles on day 2 and 40 miles on the final day.

 Actually, this bit I didn’t get too far wrong.
-A rucksack with minimum contents, with the most things carried on a pannier rack on the back.
-I opted for a Topeak MTX beam rack, which clamps on the seat post with a quick release attachment.
-It can’t take too much weight, but I didn’t want to be carrying too much anyway.
-Better yet would have been a proper fixed pannier rack, as wearing a rucksack for three days did make my shoulders ache.
+A rucksack with minimum contents, with the most things, carried on a pannier rack on the back.
+I opted for a Topeak MTX Beam rack, which clamps on the seat post with a quick release attachment.
+It can't take too much weight, but I didn’t want to be carrying too much anyway.
+Better yet would have been a properly fixed pannier rack, as wearing a rucksack for three days did make my shoulders ache.

 Things I got right.
 Yes, surprisingly there were a couple;

 Although I didn’t have that much cycle-specific kit, I did have general outdoor kit that worked fine for me, along with some other borrowed bits and pieces.
 The keys items were padded shorts, a really good waterproof jacket and trousers, a comfy breathable top, a warm mid layer and cycling gloves, plus a helmet of course!